-Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, DC
+Inauguration Day 2017 Schedule: Official Events, Protests Will Overlap In A Crowded Washington, D.C.

 No other schedule details are currently listed.

-[Featured image by Mark Wilson/Getty Images]
+[Featured Image by Mark Wilson/Getty Images]